mienaikoe/ziyu/Lore/Notes.md

 - Kanosin is made out of Bluekelp, and is addicting.
   - Secretly: This is how bluekelp evolved.
 It keeps people alive and addicted so they keep coming back to it to    spread its spores through the water or through Kanosin.
   - Secretly: Kanosin responds to radio and can be used for mind control.

+- Lissa mentions that doctors like Kip give her great customers
+  - Hinting at the opioid crisis

 - Casra tried to kill Lissa before but it didn't work, but it's not obviously the bluekelp, just subtly.